petatemarvin26/vin-socket.client/README.md

 ### Features

-- easy to consume
+- Easy to consume
-- modern approach
+- Modern approach
-- background digestion into binary data
+- Background digestion as binary

 #